advocations/skype/Skype/WebSDK/docs/troubleshooting/auth/AADAuth-ClientID.md

 <a name="audience"></a>
 ## Who is this article for?

-If you are attempting to use the Azure AD authentication option to sign into the Skype for Business Web SDK and you are seeing an AAD error page that looks like the following then this article is for you.
+If you are attempting to use the Azure AD authentication option to sign into the Skype for Business (SfB) Web SDK and you are seeing an AAD error page that looks like the following then this article is for you.
 The error page should have the message: "Application with identifier  <...> was not found in the directory <...>."

 ![Incorrect Client ID](../../../images/troubleshooting/auth/IncorrectClientID.PNG)